pism/pism/doc/sphinx/climate_forcing/atmosphere.rst

      \mathrm{P} = \mathrm{P_{input}} \cdot \exp(C \cdot \Delta T),

   where `C =` :config:`atmosphere.precip_exponential_factor_for_temperature` and `\Delta
-  T` is the temperature difference produced by applying :config:`atmosphere.elevation_change.temperature_lapse_rate`.
+  T` is the temperature difference produced by applying the lapse rate :config:`atmosphere.elevation_change.precipitation.temp_lapse_rate`.

   This mechanisms increases precipitation by `100(\exp(C) - 1)` percent for each degree of temperature increase.